The importance of space for the security of society and military activities

 Statistics provided by the European Space Agency (ESA):

-- Over 30,000 pieces of space debris are large enough to be trackable
+- 42,930 pieces of space debris are large enough to be trackable,

-- The total weight of objects orbiting the Earth is estimated at over 9,700 tonnes
+- The total weight of objects orbiting the Earth over 14,700 tonnes.

 Most satellites are telecommunications satellites.
 Satellites in geostationary orbit (approx. 35,786 kilometres from Earth) orbit the Earth once a day.
-Large telecommunications satellite constellations have been formed to connect small ground stations to the Internet, e.g. Starlink of the SpaceX company, which already includes more than 2,300 active satellites.
-The company has received permission to launch more than 40,000 satellites.
+Large telecommunications satellite constellations have been formed to connect small ground stations to the Internet.
+For example, SpaceX’s Starlink system already has more than 7,600 active satellites, with 12,000 satellites planned, and the total potentially increasing to 34,400 in the future.

 There are two types of weather satellites: